foreverXZC/terratest_azure_examples/README.md

 ### Database

-Use terraform azure module "database" to deploy a Microsoft SQL Database on azure.
+Use terraform azure resources or module "database" to deploy a database on azure.
 Then use terratest to connect to the database.

 ### Webapp

-Use resources from terraform azure module "webapp" to deploy a database on azure, which could be a Microsoft SQL Database or a PostgreSQL Database.
+Use resources from terraform azure module "webapp" to deploy a web application on azure.
 Then use terratest to send http request.

 ### Composite